Montse Alvarado Named President and COO of EWTN News

 WASHINGTON, Jan.
-23, 2023 /PRNewswire-HISPANIC PR WIRE/ -- EWTN Global Catholic Network has announced that Montse Alvarado – Catholic leader, religious liberty advocate, and news show anchor – has been named president and chief operating officer of EWTN News, Inc. Her appointment is effective March 6th.
+23, 2023 /PRNewswire/ -- (EWTN) – EWTN Global Catholic Network has announced that Montse Alvarado – Catholic leader, religious liberty advocate, and news show anchor – has been named president and chief operating officer of EWTN News, Inc. Her appointment is effective March 6th.

 In her role as president of the news division, Alvarado will oversee EWTN's global news media platforms, which create content in English, Spanish, German, French, Portuguese, Arabic, and Italian.
 Its holdings include Catholic News Agency, the National Catholic Register, the ACI Group, ChurchPop, and a lineup of television and radio news programming.